limyewjin/llm-tutorial/README.md

 # Prompt Engineering Resources

-A carefully curated list of high-quality resources for learning prompt engineering with Large Language Models (LLMs).
-Prompt engineering is the art and science of crafting prompts to get desired results from large language models (LLMs).
+A carefully curated list of high-quality resources for learning prompt engineering with Large Language Models.
+Prompt engineering is the art and science of crafting prompts to get desired results from LLMs.

 ---